srsp/elastic-feeder/README.md

 As you can see, you can even transform properties from your case class to something you want in your ElasticSearch document.

-Let's save som __Order__s into ElasticSearch:
+Let's save some Orders into ElasticSearch:
 ```scala
   val orders: List[Order] = getOrders
   feeder.put(orders)
 }
 ```
 That's it.
-ElasticFeeder will take your list of __Order__s and feed it to ElasticSearch.
+ElasticFeeder will take your list of Orders and feed it to ElasticSearch.
 It uses one or more bulk operations to do that to keep things fast.

 # Developers